 - We have found that although there are many underlying commonalities for countries in MEA, the region cannot be painted with one brush.
 Each country, its citizens, and its regulations are undeniably different in some aspects.
 Banks in the culturally conservative Saudi Arabia for example have a different set of rules and expectations compared to Egypt, Jordan, or Lebanon.

 Thus, CEQUENS has embarked on the visual, DIY CPaaS road, finding many advantages to building and deploying such a model.
 Our very own R&D team kicked off CEQUENS Workflow Studio: a visual builder and drag and drop tool where customers can build their unique solutions, easily and on their own.

 We believed, and still believe, that we have built and developed an innovative tool; one that will simplify enterprises’ daily operations.
 After all, the bottleneck has been the scarcity of development talent in organizations, which has hindered project’s deployment and execution.

 The DIY communication app builder in MEA - How receptive is the audience?

 In our Beta version of the Workflow Studio, we have worked side-by-side with customers who have expressed a need and interest in customizing the way they interact with their customers.
 A startup company in the medical service industry, one with a young and agile workforce, has willingly agreed to test the Workflow Studio.

 As we worked along our customer, we developed an understanding of how to successfully kick off the studio.
 Our partnership yielded many concluding outcomes, some of which are:

-Each customer interaction has proven to us time and time again that for developing and execution of global trends to bear fruit, it needs to be tailored to the industry and the region’s needs.
-Localization, starting from the tool itself to localizing the customer experience, of the CPaaS visual model, is imperative to its success.
+Each customer interaction has proven to us time and again that for development and execution of global trends to bear fruit, they need to be tailored to the industry and the region’s needs.
+Localization, starting from the tool itself to localizing the customer experience, of the CPaaS visual model is imperative to its success.